fleuralice/discord-docs/README.md

 ```

 I require this to work for partial objects.
 Therefore, all generators used
 against this will need a small little patch.
-I will write my own as an example.
+Or, they can use the compatibility
+bundle!

 More generally, I require that properties next to a `$ref` _replace_ rather than
 _merge with_ the original properties.
-I could offer a pre-processor that turns
-this into valid JSONSchema and I should do so.

-The previous "merge with" behavior is still achievable via an explicit `allOf`.
+The previous "merge with" behavior is
+still achievable via an explicit `allOf`.

 Additionally, my schemas contain a `flags` property that lists the flags for
 some numbers.
 If the `type` is `string`, then these `flags` will be `string`s